ncatlab/nlab-content/pages/1/3/4/0/431/content.md

 * There are multiple inequivalent constructive definitions of a [[field]], because of the axioms "every _nonzero_ element has an inverse" and $0 \neq 1$.

 * In pure constructive logic, the Dedekind [[real number]]s and the Cauchy real numbers need no longer coincide.
 The Cauchy reals sit inside the Dedekind reals, but in general not every Dedekind real need be approximable by a _sequence_ of rationals.
 From a topos-theoretic viewpoint, the Dedekind reals are usually the "correct" notion to study (although see also [[locale]]).
-However, either excluded middle or countable choice suffices to ensure that every Dedekind real is a Cauchy real, and hence that the two notions coincide.
-See also (Bridges et al, 1998).
+However, either excluded middle or countable choice suffices to ensure that every Dedekind real is a Cauchy real, and hence that the two notions coincide; see (Bridges et al, 1998) for details.

 * There are at least three different constructive notions of [[ordinal number]]; see (Taylor 1996) and (Joyal-Moerdijk 1995).